TriplyDB/Documentation/docs/ratt-transform/index.md

 An IRI can be created with `mw.toIri`, while an URI is created by using `mw.toLiteral` .

-##### Limitation of `mw.toLiteral` and `mw.toIri`
+##### Limitation of `mw.toLiteral`, `mw.toIri` and `mw.toIri.fromHashOf`

-There is a limitation for both `mw.toLiteral` and `mw.toIri`.
-It is not possible to change the value in the record in the `mw.toLiteral` and `mw.toIri` middlewares.
-The value that is at that moment stored in the record for that key, is then added as either an IRI when called with the `mw.toIri` function or as a literal when called with the function `mw.toLiteral`.
+There is a limitation for both `mw.toLiteral`, `mw.toIri` and `mw.toIri.fromHashOf`.
+It is not possible to change the value in the record in the `mw.toLiteral`, `mw.toIri` and `mw.toIri.fromHashOf` middlewares.
+The value that is at that moment stored in the record for that key, is then added as either an IRI when called with the `mw.toIri`/`mw.toIri.fromHashOf` function or as a literal when called with the function `mw.toLiteral`.

 The limitation is shown in the example below.
 In the example we want to round the inhabitants number to the nearest thousand.
 We can not transform this in the `mw.toLiteral` function.
 Instead we need to add a `mw.change` middleware which will execute the transformation.